csmutz/apache_tcp_info/README.md

 A module that retrieves connection tcp fingerprinting data from kernel (SAVED_SYN and TCP_INFO) and makes it available for logging and environment variables for scripts.

-This module should be ready testing for broader use.
+This module should be ready testing, broader use.

 ## Progress

 The TCP Fingerprinting parts of this module (from SAVED_SYN) appear to work as expected.

 The timing parts (RTT) correctly report RTT from TCP_INFO but this currently only covers payload RTT (not handshake RTT).
 This distinction is important for L4/SOCKS-style proxies.
-Still expiramenting with options to get Handshake RTT.
+This could be approximated by capturing the timestamp when the accept() occurs reporting the delta of that time and the current connection processing time (which is when the first client data segment is recieved).
+Ideally, we would have measurement of time between SYN-ACK and ACK packets.

 ## Installation/Usage